 Write the story of the mango tree.
+(See pages 34 and 35.)

 Allow the pupils to work on their own.
 They may use whichever words they want.
 They can also give the characters proper names.

 Display their work, if they write and draw on sheets of paper.